-You can use SBI Trading Account for stock trading (buying and selling of the shares).
-Customer place orders for buy or sell equity shares in trading account online or over the call.
+You can use the SBI Trading Account for stock trading (buying and selling of the shares).
+Customers place orders for buy or sell equity shares in trading accounts online or over the call.

 SBI Bank Account is for credit/debit of money for transactions done in the trading account.
 When the customer buys the share, it withdraws the money from the bank account.
 When the customer sells the shares, it credits the money received in the SBI Bank account.

-Trading is done in Trading Account.
+Trading is done in a Trading Account.
 The Demat and Bank accounts provide shares and money needed.

 It requires the photocopy of the following documents to open your Demat and trading account at SBI: